 Why would anyone buy a used or rebuilt vacuum from me when they could buy a cheap Chinese vacuum at the big box store?
 Several reasons.
 We guarantee what we sell, and after the warranty is up we give discounts on parts and labor on machines we sold.
 Plus, machines we sold go to the head of the line to be repaired.
 Most of our rebuilt vacuums were much higher quality and much more expensive when they were new.
 If you like to think GREEN and RECYCLE, what better way to keep stuff out of the landfill than to use it instead of contributing to the balance of trade deficit by buying a cheap Chinese vacuum. return to homepage

 We carry the largest selection of Bags, Belts, Filters, and Parts in town.
-Over 260 different SKUs of bags, over 100 belts, hundreds of filters, and thousands of other parts.
+Over 260 different SKUs of bags, over 100 SKUs of belts, hundreds of filters, and thousands of other parts.

-Our BAG selection includes genuine ORECK, KIRBY, HOOVER, EUREKA, RICCAR, MIELE, EMER, LINDHAUS, CIRRUS, FULLER BRUSH, SANITAIRE, ROYAL, DIRT DEVIL, and others.
-We also carry replacement bags for Kenmore, Electrolux, Sharp, Filter Queen, and others.
+Our BAG selection includes genuine ORECK, KIRBY, RICCAR, MIELE, SEBO, EMER, LINDHAUS, CIRRUS, SANITAIRE, and others.
+We also carry replacement bags for Kenmore, Electrolux, Hoover, Eureka, Sharp, Filter Queen, and others.
 Many of the bags we carry are high filtration Micro-Lined bags which release less fine dust back into the air.
-We also have some synthetic HEPA type allergen bags, which, while more expensive, release almost no microscopic dust particles back into the air.
+We also have, for some machines, synthetic HEPA type allergen bags, which, while more expensive, release almost no microscopic dust particles back into the air.
 This really helps if someone in your home has dust allergies or breathing problems.
 They also keep more dust out of the motor so your vacuum will last longer.

 We carry hundreds of filters for vacuums, although there are thousands of different filters.
 Many that we don't carry, we can order, depending on the brand.
 See the section below about brands we don't have parts for.